What are your struggles as an entrepreneur?

 What do you do now that sets you up for easier and faster success later?

 Do you see how preparing in the foundational stage sets you up for success on the path to your goal?
 By investing a little time here, you can save money there, and vice versa.
-By balancing this out, you can get started and get to your goal more successfully!
+By balancing this out and learning to manage your money, you can get started and get to your goal more successfully!

 The Final Stages of Setting Yourself Up for Success